zhaobenny/bz-cogs/aiuser/README.md

 ⚠️ For advanced users! ⚠️

-Other OpenAI-Compatible API endpoints can be used instead of the default OpenAI API. (eg. `ollama`)
+Other OpenAI-Compatible API endpoints can be used directly instead of the default OpenAI API. (eg. `ollama`)

 Compatibility may vary and is not guaranteed.